Pastor Matt Souza uses Twitch to model virtuous behavior in the Gaming Community by helping those in need.

 What has 2.2 million monthly broadcasters and 15 million active users?
 The live streaming video platform Twitch.
 Rev. Matt Souza is using the Amazon subsidiary to share the Good News and help those in need.

 His efforts seem to be appreciated.
-Souza’s streams draw roughly 4000 weekly viewers.
+With over 16,000 followers, Souza’s streams draw over 4,000 weekly viewers.
 The Washington Post reports that “He teaches congregants how to be good Samaritan gamers: Don’t get too ‘salty’ when you die in a game.
 In multiplayer games, always thank your teammates for their efforts.
 Don’t curse.
 Don’t play ‘Grand Theft Auto’” – as it is too violent.

 Additionally, maybe the most compelling part of Souza’s efforts is his attempt to help those in need.
 He has been regularly raising money from Gamers for those who need a helping hand.